moode-player/docs/setup_guide.md

 #### MPD commands
 See [MPD protocol](https://mpd.readthedocs.io/en/latest/protocol.html) for list of commands and returns.

 ## 6.2.
-SSH Commands
+CLI Commands

 There are several useful commands that can be run at the prompt in an SSH terminal.

 #### moodeutl
-This command can be used for printing logs, status or for manipulating various parts of Moode.
+Used for printing logs, status or for manipulating various parts of Moode.
 `moodeutl --help`.

 #### mpc
-This command can be used to control MPD.
+Used to control MPD.
 `mpc help`.

 #### vol.sh
-This command can be used to get or set MPD volume and update the Volume Knob.
+Used to get or set MPD volume and update the Volume Knob.
 `/var/www/util/vol.sh --help`.

 #### libupd-submit.php
-This command performs the equivalent of Menu > Update library.
+Performs the equivalent of Menu > Update library.
 Run using sudo.
 `sudo /var/www/util/libupd-submit.php`

 #### coverview.php
-This command turns the CoverView screen saver on or off.
+Turn the CoverView screen saver on or off.
 `/var/www/util/coverview.php -on | -off`

 #### restart-renderer.php
-This command restarts the specified renderer.
+Restarts the specified renderer.
 `/var/www/util/restart-renderer.php --help`

+#### set-btaudio.php
+Set Bluetooth audio output to Local or Bluetooth speaker and automatically disconnect or connect.
+`sudo /var/www/util/set-btaudio.php --help`

 [Back to Top](#setup-guide-)